BMBOUP/Optimal_threshold/README.md

 This R code makes an easier access to the supplementary material of the papier entitled **On evaluating how well a biomarker can predict treatment response with survival data**.

 The functions
-- **check_effect** for checking
+- **check_effect** for checking the treatment effect.

-The function **simul_data** is a function to simulated data using three scenarios: constant, increasing and decreasing  effect of treatment.
+- **simul_data** is a function to simulated data using three scenarios: constant, increasing and decreasing  effect of treatment.

-The function **get_risk** is a function to get risk at a prediction time (timepoint) with treated and untreated subjects..
+- **get_risk** is a function to get risk at a prediction time (timepoint) with treated(risk_1) and untreated(risk_1) subjects..

-The function **get_censoring_weights** returns the inverse of the probability of censoring weighting.
+- **get_censoring_weights** returns the inverse of the probability of censoring weighting.
 This function help to take the standard decision at a prediction time t.

-The function **plotime_predictiveness_curve**  to display time-dependent marker-by-treatment predictiveness curves.
+- **plotime_predictiveness_curve** displays time-dependent marker-by-treatment predictiveness curves.

-The **extention_dataset_code** is the script using the section 5.3 in the paper to extend the sample size of the real datasets.
+- **extention_dataset_code** is the script using in section 5.3 in the paper to extend the sample size of the real datasets.